Who is Antoni Gaudí?

 - The Glory façade – representing the road to eternal salvation

-We unfortunately could not go inside because, to our surprise, we had to purchase the tickets online and they were sold out for the entire time we were in Barcelona!
+We unfortunately could not go inside because we had to purchase the tickets online, and as luck would have it they were sold out for the entire time we were in Barcelona!

 Hours vary throughout the year, but they are typically from 9:00am – 7:00pm.
 Check out the hours here.